unplugged/unplugged-controls/README.md

 * The custom control will allow the developer to pass in a list of menu items which will be displayed in the application
 * If the user is on a phone or portrait tablet, the list will be hidden by default and will only show when then user presses the “Views” button in the header bar
-* If the user is on a landscape tablet (i.e. screen resolution is greater than 1000px wide) the list will automatically display
+* If the user is on a landscape tablet the list will automatically display
 * The list will not scroll if the content portion of the page scrolls
 * The list of items will be independently scrollable if it is taller than the screen